abhinavs/moonwalk/_posts/2023-07-19-brain-health.md

 Specific nutrients in food - such as omega-3 fatty acids, flavonoids, vitamins B, D, and E, and choline - have been associated with improved cognitive function in older people.
 DASH, Mediterranean, and MIND diets are examples of dietary patterns that are rich in these nutrients and have repeatedly shown positive effects on health [].

-(For more information about evidence-based nutrition patterns, read a separate article on this topic).
+(For more information about evidence-based nutrition patterns, read a separate <a href="https://vagus-nerve.github.io/nutrition-pattern/">article</a> on this topic).

 ## [Excercise regularly](#excercice-regularly)